Alestry/CodeRAT/README.md

+# What is CodeRAT?

+CodeRAT is an open source chromium-based browser extension for GitHub code review analysis.
+It was developed as part of a bachelor's thesis.

 # How to Install CodeRAT

 Step 1 - Download or have a local copy of the repository on your computer

-Step 2 - Open The desired chromium-based browser
+Step 2 - Open the desired chromium-based browser

 Step 3 - Click on the three vertical dots in the upper right corner and then navigate to "More Tools" -> "Extensions"